mvanni4994/Budget_Tracker/README.md

 ## Instructions
 In the top two entry fields, enter the name of the transaction, followed by the transaction amount.
-If you spend money, click "subtract funds", if you made money, click "add funds".
+If you spend money, click "subtract funds", if you make money, click "add funds".
 The transaction and the amount spent or gained will appear below.

 ## App Features